Becoming a Monk

 How to Become a Monk

-Discernment – A candidate is encouraged to attend at least one 3-day discernment retreat.
+Discernment – A candidate to become a Benedictine monk of Mount Angel is encouraged to attend at least one 3-day discernment retreat.
 He stays in our guesthouse, but eats and prays with the monks.
-He may extend his stay upon approval of the monastic vocation council, to live inside the cloister for a week and join the monks in prayer, work and recreation.
+He may extend his stay upon approval of the monastic vocation council and live inside the cloister for a week, joining the monks in prayer, work and recreation.
 This is also the period where one seeks approval to apply to enter the monastery.

-Postulancy – A candidate is received to live inside the cloister.
-He receives a tunic and follows the daily monastic horarium (schedule), and is assigned housework while he seriously discerns his monastic vocation in our community.
+Postulancy – A candidate is received to live inside the cloister at Mount Angel Abbey.
+He receives a tunic and follows the daily monastic horarium (schedule, and is assigned housework while he seriously discerns his monastic vocation in our Benedictine monastic community.

-Novitiate – As the novice continues his quest to know God’s calling, he is provided with an in depth focus on our customs, history, and traditions of monasticism, the Scripture, the Psalms, and the Rule of St. Benedict.
-He receives a scapular and will be presented to the monastic Chapter for petition for simple vows after one year.
+Novitiate – As the novice continues his quest to know God’s will for him, he is provided with an in-depth focus on the customs, history, and traditions of monasticism at Mount Angel.
+He also studies Scripture, the Psalms, and the Rule of St. Benedict.
+The novice receives a scapular and will be presented to the monastic Chapter after one year to petition to make simple vows.

-Solemn Vows – This final vow is for life.
-It is a lifelong commitment to live the commands of the Gospel through fidelity to the monastic vows of obedience, stability, and ongoing conversion of life.
+Solemn Vows – This final taking of solemn vows is for life.
+It is a lifelong commitment to live the commands of the Gospel through fidelity to the Benedictine monastic vows of obedience, stability, and ongoing conversion of life.
 The monk may aspire to respond to the call of Holy Orders as a fruit of his monastic gift.

 Somehow a monastery evokes something and people are curious: